cosminseceleanu/tutorials/docs/github-actions-ci/index.md

 # CI pipeline for a Spring Boot application using Github actions

 ## Introduction
-What is Continous integration?
+What is Continuous integration?
 "Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day."
 [1]

 What is a CI pipeline?
 CI pipeline is a series of automated steps that will verify each new line of code pushed to a repository to detect errors as soon as possible, and to ensure that team/organization code quality rules has been respected.